Skip to content

 start_time = time.monotonic()

-# Record until recording time is finished or free disk space drops below threshold
+# Stop recording early if free disk space drops below threshold

 # Update free disk space (MB)